scalameta/scalafmt/docs/installation.md

 [![Sonatype Snapshots](https://img.shields.io/nexus/s/https/oss.sonatype.org/org.scalameta/scalafmt-cli_2.12.svg)](https://oss.sonatype.org/content/repositories/snapshots/org/scalameta/scalafmt-cli_2.12/)

-If you use coursier to install a pre-release, be sure to include the flag -r sonatype:snapshots so that the artifact can be resolved.
+If you use coursier to install a pre-release, be sure to include the flag `-r sonatype:snapshots` so that the artifact can be resolved.

-If you use sbt to install a pre-release, be sure to add the following setting
+If you use sbt to install a pre-release, be sure to add the following setting:

 ```scala
 resolvers += Resolver.sonatypeRepo("snapshots")